ABr-hub/B-zierCurve/README.md

 ## Bezier definitions & calculation [1], [2]
-*Please note that, in the following example, the control points* $P_1 = (x_1, y_1)$ *and* $P_2 = (x_1, y_1)$ *are positioned at the same location for visualization purposes.
+*Please note that, in the following example, the control points* $P_1 = (x_1, y_1)$ *and* $P_2 = (x_1, y_1)$ *are positioned at the same location for visualization and generalization purposes.
 If these points were not overlapping, the Bézier curve would be influenced by both points individually, creating a smoother and more complex shape.
 However, when they are at the same spot, their combined effect results in a simplified curve segment.*

 <img src="assets\Bezier_definitions_.png" alt="Beziér definitions" width="400"/>